top of page

 Cyclists: The Accident Might Not Be Your Fault!
 The Legal Requirement of Sharing the Road

 Bicycle accidents tend to cause very severe injuries.
 Cyclists don’t have the same physical protection as people riding in cars or trucks.
-A cyclist who is struck by a vehicle is vulnerable to orthopedic fractures, brain injury, serious road rash, and damage to internal organs.
+A cyclist who is struck by a vehicle is vulnerable to orthopedic fractures, spinal cord injury, brain injury, damage to internal organs, and other catastrophic impairment injuries.
 Who is at fault in a bike/vehicle collision?
 The law in Ontario recognizes that while we all share the road, drivers need to be extra cautious and watch out for cyclists.

 Ontario driver must disprove negligence when hitting a cyclist